-"81.
-(1) In this section, unless the context indicates otherwise-

-- (a) "branch" means a branch of a Khoi-San community recognised as such in terms of section 5(5) of the TKLA; - (b) "Khoi-San council" means a Khoi-San council established for a recognised Khoi-San community in accordance with the provisions of section 18 of the TKLA; - (c) "TKLA" means the Traditional and Khoi-San Leadership Act, 2015; - (d) "local house" means a local house of traditional and Khoi-San leaders as contemplated in section 50 of the TKLA; - (e) "MEC" means the member of the Executive Council responsible for local government matters in a particular province; - (f) "participating leader" means the chairperson of a local house, the member or members elected by such local house as contemplated in subsection (2)(a) and (b), and the person or persons nominated as contemplated in subsection (2)(c); - (g) "traditional council" means a traditional council established for a recognised traditional community in accordance with the provisions of section 16 of the TKLA; - (h) "traditional sub-council" means a traditional sub-council as contemplated in section 17 of the TKLA. - (2) (a) Where a local house has been established for the area of jurisdiction of a local or metropolitan municipality, the chairperson of such local house and two other members elected by such local house may participate in the proceedings of the council of such local or metropolitan municipality. - (b) Where a local house has been established for the area of jurisdiction of a district municipality-
+- '81.
+(1) In this section, unless the context indicates otherwise- - "branch" means a branch of a Khoi-San community recognised as such in terms of section 5(5) of the TKLA; - "Khoi-San council" means a Khoi-San council established for a recognised Khoi-San community in accordance with the provisions of section 18 of the TKLA; - "local house" means a local house of traditional and Khoi-San leaders as contemplated in section 50 of the TKLA; - "MEC" means the member of the Executive Council responsible for local government matters in a particular province; - "participating leader" means the chairperson of a local house, the member or members elected by such local house as contemplated in subsection (2)(a) and (b), and the person or persons nominated as contemplated in subsection (2)(c); - "TKLA" means the Traditional and Khoi-San Leadership Act, 2019 (Act No. 3 of 2019), prior to the repeal of that Act, or the Traditional and Khoi-San Leadership Act, 2024; - "traditional council" means a traditional council established for a recognised traditional community in accordance with the provisions of section 16 of the TKLA; - "traditional sub-council" means a traditional sub-council as contemplated in section 17 of the TKLA.

-- (i) the chairperson of the local house and two members elected by such local house may participate in the proceedings of the council of that district municipality; and - (ii) the local house may, in respect of each local municipality falling within the area of jurisdiction of the district municipality, elect at least one but not more than two members to participate in the proceedings of the councils of such local municipalities: Provided that the chairperson and members of the local house contemplated in subparagraph (i) may not be considered for the purposes of this subparagraph: Provided further that the person or persons to be elected for the purposes of this subparagraph must be residing within the area of jurisdiction of such local municipality.

-- (c) Where there are no local houses within the areas of jurisdiction of any local, district or metropolitan municipality, but there are traditional councils and Khoi-San councils- - (i) the MEC must hold a consultative meeting with all the recognised senior traditional leaders and recognised senior Khoi-San leaders falling within the area of jurisdiction of the particular municipality; - (ii) the senior traditional leaders and senior Khoi-San leaders present at such meeting must, from amongst themselves- - (aa) nominate one person in respect of each such municipality to participate in the proceedings of that municipality; and - (bb) nominate one person in respect of each such municipality who will fill any vacancy of the position of participating leader which may occur:
+- (2) (a) Where a local house has been established for the area of jurisdiction of a local or metropolitan municipality, the chairperson of such local house and two other members elected by such local house may participate in the proceedings of the council of such local or metropolitan municipality. - (b) Where a local house has been established for the area of jurisdiction of a district municipality- - (i) the chairperson of the local house and two other members elected by such local house may participate in the proceedings of the council of that district municipality; and - (ii) the local house may, in respect of each local municipality falling within the area of jurisdiction of the district municipality, elect at least one but not more than two members to participate in the proceedings of the councils of such local municipalities: Provided that the chairperson and members of the local house contemplated in subparagraph (i) may not be considered for the purposes of this subparagraph: Provided further that the person or persons to be elected for the purposes of this subparagraph must be residing within the area of jurisdiction of such local municipality. - (c) Where there are no local houses within the areas of jurisdiction of any local, district or metropolitan municipality, but there are traditional councils and Khoi-San councils- - the MEC must hold a consultative meeting with all the recognised senior traditional leaders and recognised senior Khoi-San leaders falling within the area of jurisdiction of the particular municipality; and - (ii) the senior traditional leaders and senior Khoi-San leaders present at such meeting must, from amongst themselves- - (aa) nominate one person in respect of each such municipality to participate in the proceedings of that municipality; and - (bb) nominate one person in respect of each such municipality who will fill any vacancy of the position of participating leader which may occur: